 What Is Dermaplaning?

-This one’s easy: “Dermaplaning is virtually painless,” Broumard says.
-The only possible side effect he says slight redness, which fades almost immediately.
+This one’s easy: “Dermaplaning is virtually painless,” Broumand says.
+He notes that the only possible side effect is slight redness, which fades almost immediately.

 Where Can I Get Dermaplaning?

 Ask your esthetician if he or she is familiar with dermaplaning—if not, they can usually suggest someone who is.
 There are also other options: Broumand says the esthetic nurse in his plastic surgery practice performs their treatments.
 The important thing is to find someone who is experienced, adept, and skilled—they are holding a scalpel to your face, after all.

 While professional dermaplaning definitely comes with its perks, there are also benefits to purchasing a DIY dermaplaning device.
 For starters, when you own your own dermaplaning tool you don't have to book pricy dermatologist appointments every time you want to exfoliate and de-fuzz your face.

 Unlike professional dermaplaning tools, personal-use products are designed with safety guards so that it's very unlikely that you'd nick yourself in the process.
 If this sounds up your alley, check out the Dermaflash LUXE Anti-Aging Dermaplaning Exfoliation Device ($199).
 While it's certainly an investment, compared to regularly heading to the derm, it's a steal.